stackitcloud/stackit-sdk-python/README.md

 ## Authorization

 To authenticate to the SDK, you will need a [service account](https://docs.stackit.cloud/stackit/en/service-accounts-134415819.html).
-Create it in the STACKIT Portal an assign it the necessary permissions, e.g. `project.owner`.
+Create it in the STACKIT Portal and assign it the necessary permissions, e.g. `project.owner`.

 There are multiple ways to authenticate: